coreyhynes/ISC-Kali-Overview/content.md

-### Close IceWeasel
+### Close Iceweasel
-Close the IceWeasel browser.
+Close the Iceweasel browser.

 ### Show all applications
-On the favorites bar, click **Show applications** \)bottom icon).
+On the favorites bar, click **Show Applications** \)bottom icon).
 On the applications page, ensure that All is selected, as shown in the attached screenshot.

 #### :camera: SCREENSHOT
 >LODSProperties